mikeTwoTimes/to-do/README.md

 DESCRIPTION:

-An interactive to-do list that has all the basic features you would want, available for UNIX consoles.
+An interactive console to-do list that has all the basic features you would want, available for UNIX systems.

 COMPILATION: